Kyle-James-Vanburen/AtliQ-Analytics-Dashboard/README.md

 WFH = Work From Home

-Splicer Filter Top Right: You can select any month or all three, and it will change every visualization on the Dashboard to the precise data selected from the date.
+Slicer Filter Top Right: You can select any month or all three, and it will change every visualization on the Dashboard to the precise data selected from the date.

 - April 2022
 - May 2022